 The dermatology residency training program continues to serve a culturally and socioeconomically rich community and to advance diversity and inclusion within the healthcare field.
 The program warmly welcomes applicants from all cultural and socioeconomic backgrounds, including sexual and gender minorities.

 Residents play a critical role alongside attendings in the department’s Diversity Committee.
 The committee works together to launch or enhance diversity initiatives within the department, including:

 Dedicated diversity segments of departmental meetings

-Skin of Color (SOC) lecture series and emerging SOC clinic
+Skin of Color (SOC) lecture series and SOC clinic

 Diversity in Medicine Visiting Student Scholarship

 At Brown, other groups working on diversity initiatives include: